29 Notable alumni of

 -

-Alonzo Joseph Davis Jr. was an American artist and academic known for co-founding the Brockman Gallery in Los Angeles with his brother Dale Brockman Davis.
+Alonzo Joseph Davis Jr. was an American visual artist, gallerist, and educator.
+He is known for co-founding the Brockman Gallery in Los Angeles with his brother Dale Brockman Davis.
 In reaction to a perceived lack of coverage of black art, Davis became an advocate for black art and artists.
 His best-known work is the Eye on '84 mural he painted to commemorate the 1984 Summer Olympics.

 -